webpack/webpack.js.org/content/development/how-to-write-a-plugin.md

 ## Basic plugin architecture

-Plugins are instanceable objects with an `apply` method on their prototype.
+Plugins are instantiated objects with an `apply` method on their prototype.
 This `apply` method is called once by the Webpack compiler while installing the plugin.
 The `apply` method is given a reference to the underlying Webpack compiler, which grants access to compiler callbacks.
 A simple plugin is structured as follows:

 ```javascript
 function HelloWorldPlugin(options) {